wtlin1228/boar-hat/wild/design-system-survey/README.md

 - Owner: Maintained by some big company could be expected to be more stable, performant and well designed.
 - License: Can be used commercially?
-- Styling: Pure CSS is more performant than CSS-in-JS.
+- Styling: Affect customization, CSS specificity, readability, maintainability, performance, etc.
 - Styling Performance: Critical for building large applications.
 - Types: Easier to maintain, migrate and develop.
 - Figma Kit: Easier to design and make it possible to leverage modern tools like visual-copilot.